AdobeDocs/campaign-web.en/help/v8/email/generative-gs.md

 * The quality of the generated content is strongly influenced by the marketing objective / prompt you define.
 Use well defined prompt for the GenAI model to accurately interpret.
 * Upload brand asset to have accurate, on brand content.
 Else, content is based on publicly available info.
 The uploaded content can be in the following formats: PDF, JPEG, PNG, or ZIP files (with supported file formats).
-* The recommended size for uploaded brand asset is less than 10MB.
+* The maximum size for uploaded brand asset is 50MB.
 Larger files or lots of images can work but the processing time is increased.
-* Use an Adobe Campaign authored email templates, or preferably [built-in email templates](../email/create-email-templates.md) to create your email content.
+* Use an Adobe Campaign authored email templates, preferably [built-in email templates](../email/create-email-templates.md), a brand specific template or custom template to create your email content.
 Email template with up to 8-10 images is recommended.
+* Make sure to report any problematic outputs using the thumb up, thumb down or flag icons when selecting variants.
+* Your use of the AI assistant is subject to the Adobe Experience Cloud Generative AI User Guidelines.
+[Learn more](https://www.adobe.com/legal/licenses-terms/adobe-gen-ai-user-guidelines.html)

 The following limitations apply to AI Assistant in Campaign:

-* Supported language is English only
+* Supported language is English only.
-* Only available for the email channel
+* Only available for the email, push and SMS channels.
-* GenAI content might not always be accurate: please share your feedback so that our engineers can refine the models
+* GenAI content might not always be accurate: please share your feedback so that our engineers can refine the models.
-* You may upload multiple brand assets, but can leverage only one for a specific generation
+* You may upload multiple brand assets, but can leverage only one for a specific generation.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>